acusti/onscrolling/README.md

 ## Usage

-The object exports an `onscrolling` module if being used with a Common JS or AMD module loader, or else exposes a global object as `window.onscrolling`.
+The object exports an `onscrolling` module if being used with a CommonJS or AMD module loader, or else exposes a global object as `window.onscrolling`.

 ### `onscrolling( callback )`